-We take you through the steps we took to finding the perfect VW campervan, including how to find the right conversion company, what type of bed and roof to look for, and everything else you need to consider to make sure you find the perfect campervan for you.
+We take you through the steps we took to buy a VW campervan, including how to find the right conversion company, what type of bed and roof to look for, and everything else you need to consider to make sure you find the perfect VW campervan for you.

 Is a VW Campervan for you?

 My earliest memory of van life was playing in my grandparent’s converted Ford Transit when I was 7 (when they were in the country).
 They would drive around Europe for months at a time in the early 1980s and come back with fantastic stories.
 Maybe it’s thanks to my grandparents’ adventures that I developed my own love of travel, but as much as I loved the idea of travelling with a home on wheels, I’d never taken the leap into van life.